With the spring harvest kicking off another great year of fresh, local produce, it’s time to plan a family outing to a local Farmers’ Market.

 Asparagus: Asparagus shoots are the first vegetable to pop out of the ground in spring, and for a month or two, the fields need to be harvested frequently.
 Asparagus may be the most popular spring vegetable – and it tastes amazing steamed, pan-roasted or grilled.

 Fiddleheads: Fiddleheads grow wild in the forest and start popping up when frost subsides and things start to warm up.
 A cousin of asparagus, kids will be fascinated by these funny-looking fern-like vegetables.
 There’s no guarantee they’ll try them though.
-This vegetable has a grassy yet earthy flavor with hints of artichoke, fava beans and mushrooms.
+This vegetable has a grassy yet earthy flavour with hints of artichoke, fava beans and mushrooms.
 Steam or sauté fiddleheads (but never eat them raw).

 Spring Lettuces: One of the tastiest spring lettuces is called mâche, or lambs’ lettuce.
 It’s soft and tender and delicious on its own or mixed in with other greens in a salad.